joshanator/franchise-spicer/README.md

 For users who prefer not to install Python, we provide standalone executable options:

 1. Download the latest release for your platform from the [Releases](https://github.com/yourusername/franchise-spicer/releases) page
-2. Extract the archive (if applicable)
+2. Extract the ZIP archive to any location
-3. Run the executable:
+3. Run the application:
-   - Windows: Double-click `Madden Franchise Generator.exe`
-   - macOS: Double-click `Madden Franchise Generator.app`
-   - Linux: Run `./Madden Franchise Generator`
+   - Windows: Open the extracted folder and double-click the `.exe` file
+   - macOS: Double-click the extracted `.app` file (right-click and select "Open" if you get a security warning)
+   - Linux: Navigate to the extracted folder and run the executable (`chmod +x` first if needed)

+The application is fully portable - you can copy the extracted folder to any location, including a USB drive, and it will run properly.
+Your save files will always be stored in your user data directory (see [Save File Location](#save-file-location) section).

 ### Option 3: Build Your Own Executable